 Knife and fork.
 Objects not allowed near ribs.

 Leftovers.
-When a reader asked me for ideas for leftover brisket, I had to confess that I did not know the meaning of the word, so I did some internet research with the help of the search engine Yoogle.com I found two definitions:
+When a reader asked me for ideas for leftover brisket, I had to confess that I did not know the meaning of the word "leftovers" because my guests usually eat everything in sight.
+So I did some internet research with the help of the search engine Yoogle.com I found two definitions:

 Low 'n' slow.
 By keeping the heat low, under 275°F and usually closer to 225°F, and taking your time, the fats and collagens melt, making the meat juicy and flavorful.
 Heat it up too much and the proteins get bunched up in a knot and the meat is tough.
-Cooking low 'n slow means you usually do not have to turn the meat over because it is not exposed to direct heat.
-Clcik here to read more about when to cook low & slow or hot 'n' fast.
+Cooking low 'n' slow means you usually do not have to turn the meat over because it is not exposed to direct heat.
+Click here to read more about when to cook low 'n' slow or hot 'n' fast.

 Maillard reaction or Maillard effect.
 A chemical reaction between amino acids and foods that browns the surface.
 I begins at low temps but really picks up speed as the heat surpasses 300°F. Scores of new compounds form in the process and it develops a richness and depth of flavor, not to mention crunchy texture.
 The Maillard Reaction is one of the great miracles of cooking.
 Similar to, but not the same as caramelization.
 See also my article on the Maillard reaction and caramelization.

 Mangal.
 A long narrow trough shaped open top charcoal grill on which skewered foods are cooked.
 Popular in Russia, Turkey, and the rest of the Middle East.
 Similar to a Japanese Konro.

 Marbling.
 The thin lace work of fat within a muscle as opposed to the thick layers of fat on top of a muscle.
 The more marbling, the more tender, juicy, and flavorful the meat.
 USDA meat grades for beef are largely dependent on marbling.